 The room that they entered was suffocatingly small, but physical walls meant nothing to Ebon anymore.
 He hovered on the opposite side of the table from where the scribe took a seat.

-“So what do you ask of me to fulfil my end of the bargain?”
+“So what do you ask of me to fulfill my end of the bargain?”
 Ebon demanded hoarsely.

 He had not been expecting the contingency spell.
 Apparently, Jovan had been anticipating that Bartholomew might choose unorthodox tactics to liberate his contract, which included striking deals with demons.
 The moment Ebon attempted to ignite the parchment, he found himself trapped within an inter-dimensional magical cage.
 Seconds later a middle-aged bearded and bespectacled man appeared before him bearing the slender frame and robes customary of a Master wizard.

 “I required his services.
-I need to make application to Magic University, and because of my ‘condition’ I was unable to do so on my own.
+I need to make an application to Magic University, and because of my ‘condition,’ I was unable to do so on my own.
 This is what he asked for in exchange.”